allenxuan/MessageBox/README.md

 ```

 ### Usages
-Subscribe and unSubscribe target object at appropriate places.
+To obtain the ability of receiving messages, subscribe and unSubscribe the target object at appropriate places, usually within onCreate() and onDestroy() of Activity and Fragment.
+Make sure that a target object is unSubscribe or you may get memory leaked.
 ```kotlin
 class DemoMainFragmentA : Fragment() {
     ...